 Crosschq Recruit provides a ready-to-move pool of opt-in talent with clear skill sets, attributes, and more.
 With ATS and CRM integration, this qualified talent pipeline allows prospects to job match with speed and accuracy and a faster time to fill for minimally impacted workflows.

 Quality of Hire and retention analytics

 Understanding how new hires perform and grow in their first days, weeks, and months after onboarding can provide invaluable insights into how hiring decisions are impacting company productivity and revenues.

 Here is where talent intelligence can truly shine: by delivering insights into the workforce as it evolves, and providing actionable data that speaks to future hiring based on new hire performance and retention metrics.

-Crosschq Analytics supports closed-loop measurements for accuracy in reporting on quality of hire measurements and retentions analytics while providing robust DEI assessments to help support diverse teambuilding.
+Crosschq Analytics supports closed-loop measurements for accuracy in reporting on Quality of Hire measurements and retention analytics while providing robust DEI assessments to help support diverse team building.

-Are you ready to beat the competition to the best talent on the market?
+Are you ready to beat the competition for the best talent on the market?
 Contact us for a free demo of Crosschq today.